A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

-The purpose of this paper is to put forward a new method for obtaining lower bounds on $\lambda_1$.
+The purpose of this paper is to put forward a new method for obtaining lower bounds on $\lambda_1$ based on the regularity of a certain stationary density.
 Results are framed in terms of the augmented Markov process $(x_t, v_t)$ tracking a trajectory in phase space $(x_t)$ and the tangent direction

-It is straightforward to see that the top Lyapunov exponent $\lambda_1$ is connected to Birkhoff sums of the observable $g_\omega(x, v) := \log \| D\Phi^1_\omega(x) v\|$ on the sphere bundle $\S M$ (consisting of fibers $\S_x M = \S^{n-1} (T_x M)$), and so there is a clear connection between $\lambda_1$ and the ``augmented'' tangent-direction process $(x_t, v_t)$; see, e.g., \cite{ledrappier1984quelques, walters1993dynamical}, or see Theorem III.1.2 of \cite{kifer2012ergodic} in the specific context of random dynamics (see also \cite{carverhill1986nonrandom}).
-In what follows we refer to $(w_t) = (x_t,v_t)$ as the \emph{projective process} on $\S M$. \footnote{The distinction between $v_t$ or $-v_t$ is irrelevant for Lyapunov exponents, and so morally we regard $(w_t)$ as evolving on the projective bundle $PM$ consisting of fibers $P_x M = P^{n-1}(T_x M)$, the projectivization of the tangent space $T_x M$.
-However, in practice we will regard $(w_t)$ as a process on the sphere bundle $\S M$. }